AngusK97/MinimalUnityGameFramework/README.md

 # Framework Structure

+`GameCore` is the core of the entire framework, designed to access all global classes and initiate the game.

 <img src="Attachments/FrameworkUML.png" alt="FrameworkUML" width="370" height="502"/>

-`GameCore` is the core of the entire framework, designed to access all global classes and initiate the game.
-It is a `MonoBehaviour` script attached to a GameObject.
+ `GameCore` is a `MonoBehaviour` script attached to a GameObject.
 Global classes are also `MonoBehaviour` scripts, attached to the child objects of the GameObject where `GameCore` is located.

 <img src="Attachments/Hierarchy.png" alt="Hierarchy" width="491" height="312"/>